dhanush2k3/forking-lesson/README.md

 ## Contributing to MkDocs

-The MkDocs project welcomes, and depends on, contributions from developers and users in the open source community.
-Please see the [Contributing Guide] for information on how you can help.

-## Code of Conduct

-Everyone interacting in the MkDocs project's codebases, issue trackers, and discussion forums is expected to follow the [PyPA Code of Conduct].
+The MkDocs project welcomes, and depends on, contributions from developers and users in the open s, issue trackers, and discussion forums is expected to follow the [PyPA Code of Conduct].

 <!-- Badges -->